Frequently Asked Questions

 About the Snow Leopard Trust:

 The Snow Leopard Trust works in 5 of the 12 countries where snow leopards are found.
 Collectively, these 5 countries contain over 75% of the world’s population of wild snow leopards.
 These countries are China, Mongolia, India, Pakistan, and Kyrgyzstan.
-More info: www.snowleopard.org/learn/program-countries
+More info: Where We Work

-Is there a way I can make sure my donation is being used effectively?
+- How do I know my donation is being used effectively?

 The Snow Leopard Trust is a 501(c)3 non-profit organization and all donations are tax-deductible to the fullest extent allowed by law.
 Our Tax ID number is 91-1144119.

 - I am working on a media project and need to contact the Snow Leopard Trust for information.
 What is my first step?

 Please send your inquiry to Matt Fiechter at firstname.lastname@example.org

 - Can I use a photo I saw on your website?